niksmac/etherwallet/README.md

 ### Purpose

 MyEtherWallet was created because many users were having immense trouble setting up the command-line ethereum client on their computers.
 Therefore, created this browser-based GUI wallet to...
-- Import client wallet files and presale wallet files.
+- Import client wallet files and pre-sale wallet files.
 - Generate wallets completely client side and provide raw private keys, JSON files, and paper version of the account.
 - Bulk generate wallets
 - Generate & send transactions